sreevatsgit/Blockchain-notes/vault/root.md

 <br>
 This website is a list of notes will be consistently updated as time goes on.
 Hence removing the doubt of "outdatedness"🙂🙂🙂

 These notes are primarily used to learn blockchain, solidity and a full stack web3 development using JavaScript.
 This documentation was created using Markdown, Dendron and Netlify.
-(Shout-out to Dendron💕🌱🌱)
+(Shout-out to Dendron💕🌱🌱 this is probably the best note taking software I have ever used!!)

 Table of Contents: